ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### LDAP authenticated Analyze your code

 Indica atenção caso haja acessos indevidos ao diretório do LDAP.
-A mensagem que aparece é esta:

 > _An LDAP client authenticates to an LDAP server with a "bind request" which provides, among other, a simple authentication method.
 Anonymous binds and unauthenticated binds allow access to information in the LDAP directory without providing a password, their use is therefore strongly discouraged.
 For more information checkout the CWE-521 \(_[_https://cwe.mitre.org/data/definitions/521.html_](https://cwe.mitre.org/data/definitions/521.html)_\) advisory and checkout \(_[_https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A2-Broken\_Authentication_](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A2-Broken_Authentication)_\)._